 That’s how much they have bouned with Sri Lankan people’s lives.
 From 1875 to 1948 an elephant was included in the emblem and flag of the Government of Sri Lanka and even today many institutions use the Sri Lanka elephant for their logos.
 Some Sri Lankan currency notes even feature elephants.

-An important cultural coexistence between elephants and humans has existed for more than two thousand years – no religious procession is complete without elephants. many of Sri Lanka’s great Buddhist temples and Hindu temples have their own elephants.
+An important cultural coexistence between elephants and humans has existed for more than two thousand years – no religious procession is complete without elephants. many of Sri Lanka’s great Buddhist temples and Hindu temples have elephants.

 Conservation